Quasi-periodic eruptions from mildly eccentric unstable mass transfer in galactic nuclei: Discussion

-A final regime that is of interest is a star on a circular orbit that is misaligned with the local disk plane due to the \citet{bardeen75_inner_disk_alignment} effect.
-This may occur for some of the cases we have labeled ``EMRIs'' in Fig. \ref{fig:outcome_fractions}. {In this case, tidal heating of the star (\S \ref{sec:dynamical_tides}) is much less significant because of the nearly circular orbit.} The relative velocity between the star and the disk gas is higher at larger inclination angles.
+We comment on the regime of a star on a nearly circular orbit that is misaligned with the local disk plane due to the \citet{bardeen75_inner_disk_alignment} effect.
+This may occur for some of the cases we have labeled ``EMRI'' in Fig. \ref{fig:outcome_fractions}. {In this case, tidal heating of the star (\S \ref{sec:dynamical_tides}) is much less significant because of the nearly circular orbit.} The relative velocity between the star and the disk gas is higher at larger inclination angles.
 We expect both the mass stripped from the star and the radiative efficiency of circularization shocks to increase with the inclination angle --- the highly misaligned cases can potentially produce bright shock-powered X-ray emission at observed QPE luminosities.
 This would blur the distinction we have made between EMRIs and QPEs in Figure \ref{fig:outcome_fractions}.
-However, tidal stripping is more subtle in this case, as it should operate over most of the orbit.
-The circularization of the stripped stellar mass is also uncertain for the reasons outlined in the previous paragraph.
-Finally, we note that for circular orbits, the finite photon diffusion time out of the disk and/or stellar debris makes it more difficult for star-disk interaction to produce short duty-cycle flares.

 Aspects of the star-disk interaction in a misaligned geometry have been considered previously in the QPE context by \citet{Sukova2021, Xian2021}.
 These authors focused, however, on the interaction between a star and a pre-existing AGN disk.
-In our model, the interaction is between a star and the disk that it creates via RLO. \citet{Sukova2021, Xian2021} propose that there will be two flares per stellar orbit given by each of the two transits, while in our model we have argued that one flare is more likely so long as the star is on an eccentric orbit {(since there is only one episode of mass loss from the star in each orbit)}.
+In our model, the interaction is between a star and the disk that it creates via RLO.
 Another key difference is that the star-disk interaction considered by \citet{Sukova2021} is in the regime of very low accretion rates for the pre-existing accretion disk, in which the ram pressure of the disk material only interacts with the stellar wind and hence does not strip mass away from the body of the star.
-This regime is actually difficult to realize for thin accretion disks given the high disk pressures even at low accretion rates (see eq. \ref{eq:prad}); the neglect of ram pressure is more appropriate for stars interacting with radiatively inefficient accretion flows having $\dot M \ll \dot M_{\rm Edd}$.
+This regime is actually difficult to realize for thin accretion disks given the high ram pressures (see eq. \ref{eq:pram}); the neglect of ram pressure is more appropriate for stars interacting with radiatively inefficient accretion flows having $\dot M \ll 0.01\dot M_{\rm Edd}$.
 These are, however, unlikely to produce luminous QPEs.